AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 ### 3. Review converted forms {#review-converted-forms}

-Your forms can have complex data capture requirements.
+Real world forms can have complex data capture requirements in terms of field layout, naming or implicit suggestions which may not be accurately captured by AI/ML based detection logic.
 Once automated conversion is complete, you can use the [Review and Correct editor](review-correct-ui-edited.md) to review converted form and make necessary updates and generate an enhanced output closer to desired experience.
 After making required changes, send the form again for the conversion.

-Conversion of a PDF form to an adaptive form could some take time due to multiple factors such as size of input form, complexity of the form, loan on the processing queue of the service.
-When the conversion is complete, an email notification is sent to configured email address.
+The time taken for automated conversion depends on a variety of factor such as size of input form, complexity of the form, loan on the processing queue of the service.
+The user is notified of the progress regularly via status indicator on folder / file.
+When the conversion is complete, an email notification is also sent to configured email address.

 <!--
 Comment Type: draft